file9.ai

 Geography

-The Cayman Islands are situated in the Caribbean, approximately 240 km south of Cuba and 268 km northwest of Jamaica.
-This low-lying limestone territory is surrounded by coral reefs, with a total land area of 264 sq km and a coastline of 160 km.
-The climate is tropical marine, characterized by warm, rainy summers and relatively dry winters.
+The Cayman Islands are situated approximately 240 km south of Cuba and 268 km northwest of Jamaica, with a total land area of 264 sq km, making it 1.5 times larger than Washington, D.C.
+The islands feature a tropical marine climate characterized by warm, rainy summers and cooler, drier winters.
+The terrain includes low-lying limestone bases surrounded by coral reefs.

 People and Society